jhonnystene/TVStream/README.md

 ## Known issues
 - Database is refreshed on every restart, erasing manual changes
-- Categories are not determined automatically, resulting in everything being in the "Misc." channel
 - Show names, episode names/numbers, and season numbers are ignored
 - Channel orders are regenerated on every refresh, rather than being consistent between users + refreshes
 - Probably has security issues, idk I don't like webdev